 Reclining statues notwithstanding, the Buddha is always depicting various gestures with his hands.
 As a result, the Buddha statue meaning and identification is easily accessible.
-Identifying Buddhist statues is made simple by using a our comprehensive analysis of Buddha hand gestures.
+Identifying Buddhist statues is made simple by using our comprehensive analysis of Buddha hand gestures.
 Indeed, learning the most common Buddha poses will tell you everything you need to know!

 The Most Common Buddha Poses and Buddhist Mudras: